modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-8-sect-2.md

 Einstein applied a whole new reasoning process and introduced the revolutionary hypothesis of the quantization of radiation energy (photons).
 He used the ideal gas model of particles to make an analogy with the quantized radiation model.
 He considered the entropy change of an ideal gas at constant temperature when the volume changes reversibily.
 From this he concluded, comparing equations, that the physical behavior of both systems must be equivalent: if the ideal gas refers to material "particles", the electromagnetic radiation must also refer to “particles”, in this case photons.

 An important application of the photoelectric effect was made by K.M.
 Siegbahn (1918-2007) who received the 1981 Physics Nobel Prize “for his contribution to the development of high-resolution electron spectroscopy”.
+The document called WORK indicates the following:

+!!! tip "1981 Physics Nobel Prize awarded to Siegbahn."

-According to the Nobel Physics Committee: Siegbahn “developed highly accurate measurements of energy levels in atoms by irradiating them with photons and measuring the energy of the electrons emitted using the photoelectric effect.”
-For more information see his Nobel Lecture *Electron Spectroscopy for Atoms, Molecules and Condensed Matter*.
-The reference in MLA format is given at the end of the chapter.
+	WORK: “According to quantum physics principles, the electrons in atoms and molecules have defined energy levels.
+Albert Einstein’s theory of the “photoelectric effect” says that a light particle (photon) can liberate an electron from an atom if it has sufficient energy.
+In the 1950s Kai Siegbahn developed methods for achieving highly accurate measurements of energy levels in atoms by irradiating them with photons and measuring the energy of the electrons emitted using the photoelectric effect.”

+	MLA style: Kai M. Siegbahn – Facts.
+NobelPrize.org.
+Nobel Prize Outreach AB 2023.
+Wed.
+3 May 2023. https://www.nobelprize.org/prizes/physics/1981/siegbahn/facts/

+	NOBEL LECTURE: *Electron Spectroscopy for Atoms, Molecules and Condensed Matter*.

+	MLA style: Kai M. Siegbahn – Nobel Lecture.
+NobelPrize.org.
+Nobel Prize Outreach AB 2024.
+Fri.
+26 Jan 2024. https://www.nobelprize.org/prizes/physics/1981/siegbahn/lecture/

 ### Nobel Lectures related to the invention of LED.